simcesplatform/simces-standalone/src/Simulation-Manager/docker-files/README.md

-# Docker-compose file for full simulation setup
+# Docker compose file for full simulation setup

 Includes SimulationManager, 5 Dummy components, LogWriter, and LogReader as well as local Mongo database and RabbitMQ message bus server.

-Requires an environment with Bash, Docker, and docker-compose installed.
+Requires an environment with Bash, Docker, and Docker Compose installed.

 ## Setup